python/typing/docs/spec/callables.rst

             pass

     class B(A):
-        # This override is OK because it is consistent with the parent's method.
+        # This override is OK because it is assignable to the parent's method.
         def method(self, a: float, /, b: int, *, k: str, m: str) -> None: pass